How to get on the property ladder with a small deposit

 You are free to buy as little as 25% of the property, with a deposit as low as £1875 for a £150,000 house, increasing the share as and when you are able.

 It’s important to point out that there are very few restrictions to the shared ownership structure, making it a very popular option.
 Should you want to sell your share of the property, you will have the lease in order to do this.
-If you have previously owned a property before then, shared ownership does not dismiss you from applying.
 As long as your household earnings are below £80k outside of London (£90k within London) and you don’t own another property, or are using the ‘buy to let’ scheme, shared ownership is a brilliant way to get you into your own home.